edgurgel/poxa-erlang/README.md

 ## Implementation

-Pusherl uses [gproc](https://github.com/uwiger/gproc) extensively to register websocket connections as channels.
+Poxa uses [gproc](https://github.com/uwiger/gproc) extensively to register websocket connections as channels.
 So, when a client subscribes for channel 'example-channel', the websocket connection (which is a erlang process) is "tagged" as **{pusher, example-channel}**.
 So when a pusher event is triggered on the 'example-channel', every websocket matching the tag receives the event.

 ## Contributing

-If you'd like to hack on Pusherl, start by forking my repo on Github.
+If you'd like to hack on Poxa, start by forking my repo on Github.

 You need [Erlang](http://www.erlang.org) and [rebar](https://github.com/basho/rebar).
 We are using Erlang R15B03, but you may try use it with other versions.